ArenRedd/arenredd.github.io/_posts/2025-06-02-filecloud-docker-self-host.md

 ## ⚙️ Enter the Void: The First Invocation

-I ran the FileCloud Docker container like a true sysadmin of the arcane:
+I ran the FileCloud docker container like a true sysadmin of the arcane:

 ```bash
 sudo docker run --privileged -d \